What is the Pharmacy Program?

 For Medica HSA, prescriptions can be covered either with money from the account or applied to the annual deductible until it is met.
 After that, the medical plan pays 90% of the pharmacy expenses.

 The University of Minnesota UPlan Formulary, found on the Prime Therapeutics website, lists the medications that are covered by the program.

 Specialty drugs are provided through Fairview Specialty Pharmacy.
 Specialty drugs are generally prescribed for people with complex or ongoing medical conditions and the drugs themselves are often subject to unique storage or shipment requirements.

-Additionally, members using specialty medications receive education and support from a health care professional through Fairview Specialty Pharmacy due to the complexity of use and the potential for some serious side effects.
-Contact your doctor or pharmacist if you have questions about correctly using your prescribed specialty medications.
+Members receive education and support from a health care professional through Fairview Specialty Pharmacy due to the complexity of use and the potential for some serious side effects.

-Medication Therapy Management is a patient care service offered to eligible UPlan members to help you improve the quality and effectiveness of your medication therapy program.
+The purpose of Medication Therapy Management is to be sure that your medications are appropriate, effective, safe, and convenient.
 Learn more about the MTM program on the Medication Therapy Management page.